ppy-sb/Guccho/README.md

 ## AppConfig and ServerConfig

-TODO AppConfig's type is not generating properly from Nuxt.
-Type of AppConfig has to be Manually export/imported.
-Fix it if you can.

 An adapter should export configs that has the same structure as AppConfig.
 For now an adapter will export 3 objects while AppConfig is providing one object contains the 3 objects mentioned.